YumiZhien/vpnpanel/README.md

 # This Installation for Ubuntu and Debian Only

 # How to Install
-# wget https://raw.githubusercontent.com/YumiZhien/vpnpanel/refs/heads/main/install.sh -P /root -O install.sh
+# wget https://raw.githubusercontent.com/YumiZhien/vpnpanel/refs/heads/main/install.sh -O install.sh
-# chmod +x /root/install.sh && bash /root/install.sh
+# chmod +x install.sh && bash install.sh

 # Please Support and Don't forget to follow, like, share and subscribed.
 # https://facebook.com/eugcargaming